Verified

 Repressed Memories of Sexual Abuse: Why You’re Remembering Now

-Repressed Memories of Sexual Abuse: Why You’re Remembering Now by Sury Klein, MSW, Master of Social Work
+Repressed Memories of Sexual Abuse: Why You’re Remembering Now by Sury Klein, LMSW, Licensed Master of Social Work

 Many people are surprised — and deeply unsettled — when memories of sexual abuse begin to surface years later.
 You might find yourself thinking, Why now?
 Why didn’t I remember…